tomaskovacik/MegaCore/README.md

 Your code should now be running on the microcontroller!

 ## Wiring reference
-To extend this core's functionality a bit futher, I've added a few missing Wiring functions to this hardware package.
+To extend this core's functionality a bit further, I've added a few missing Wiring functions to this hardware package.
 As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
 These functions is used as "regular" Arduino functions, and there's no need to include an external library.<br/>
 I hope you find this useful, because they really are!

 ### Function list